opentargets-archive/library-beam/gcp-persistent-disk/README.md

 The file startup.sh is used by run.sh for creating the instance template.

-In order to create a new version the user must change the parameter "cluster.name" and if the number of VMs changes the parameter "minimum_master_nodes" must be number_of_total_vm/2+1.
+In order to create a new version the user must change the parameter "cluster.name" (ES cluster) and if the number of VMs (run.sh) changes the parameter "minimum_master_nodes" must be number_of_total_vm/2+1.
 (The number of VMs should be odd)

 discovery:
   zen: